Meghal1294/Data-Analyst-Meghal/README.md

 ![Screenshot 2024-09-15 162057](https://github.com/user-attachments/assets/1cd4c343-2b0e-4245-a4a7-761a6baf5358)

-  Project 2:  Student Disciplinary Records (2023-2024)
+  Project 2:  Student Disciplinary Records (2022-2024)
- Project 2A: Descriptive Analysis of Student Disciplinary Records (2023-2024)
+ Project 2A: Descriptive Analysis of Student Disciplinary Records (2022-2024)

-Objective: The primary goal of this project is to conduct a descriptive analysis of student disciplinary records from 2023 and 2024.
+Objective: The primary goal of this project is to conduct a descriptive analysis of student disciplinary records from 2022 to 2024.
 Through this analysis, we aim to summarize key characteristics of disciplinary actions, identify trends, and generate insights that can inform future disciplinary policies and student engagement strategies.

-Dataset: The dataset includes student disciplinary records from 2023 and 2024 and contains the following key features:
+Dataset: The dataset includes student disciplinary records from 2022 to 2024 and contains the following key features:
 Student ID: Unique identifier for each student.
 First Name: The first name of the student.
 Last Name: The last name of the student.